-In the current year the Company revised the useful economic life of certain GPU machines because of the ETH merge from proof of work to proof of stake which occurred on September 15, 2022.
+During the year ended March 31, 2023, the Company revised the useful economic life of certain GPU machines because of the ETH merge from proof-of-work to proof-of-stake which occurred on September 15, 2022.
 As a result, the Company revised the useful economic life of these assets from 4 years to 2 years which in management's view reflects the efficiency and use of the equipment in light of the change in activities of these machines.
-The Company recorded accelerated depreciation of these assets of \$22,203,000 during the year ended March 31, 2023, and these assets are expected to be fully depreciated by the end of fiscal 2024 and have a remaining net book value of \$15,585,788 at March 31, 2023.